-Increasing numbers of Queenslanders rent their home – around one and a half million people, or 34.2% of all households.
+Increasing numbers of Queenslanders rent their home – around 1.8 million people, or 35.9% of all households.
 The Queensland government is currently reviewing renting laws.
 Make Renting Fair in Qld is calling for progressive change so that renters can live in decent, safe places, under fair conditions – a place where they can create a home for themselves and their families.

 Give people the right to stay in their rental homes and prevent unfair evictions

 People who rent their home should have the right to stay if they are doing the right thing.
 Right now, renters can be asked to leave without being given any reason.
-We need to change the laws to stop people from being evicted from their homes without any reason.
+We need to change the laws to stop people from being evicted from their homes in this way.

 To Make Renting Fair in Queensland, we need to make sure there is a good reason within the law before a person is asked to leave their home.